-9-22-4 Private Restrictions

-This section is not intended to impair or interfere with other regulations of private restrictions on the use of land improvements and structures.
-The provisions of this section shall be in addition to, and shall not be deemed to repeal, abrogate, or impair, any other easement, covenant, or deed restriction.
-Where this section imposes greater restrictions than that imposed by private restrictions, this section shall prevail.
+Sec.
+9-22-4. - Private Restrictions.
+This chapter is not intended to impair or interfere with other regulations of private restrictions on the use of land improvements and structures.
+The provisions of this chapter shall be in addition to, and shall not be deemed to repeal, abrogate, or impair, any other easement, covenant, or deed restriction.
+Where this chapter imposes greater restrictions than those imposed by private restrictions, this chapter shall prevail.

-9-22-5 Setbacks and Dimensional Standards:
+Sec.
+9-22-5. - Setbacks and Dimensional Standards:

-- A. Setbacks shall meet the zoning district setback requirements; - B. No accessory dwelling unit structure shall be allowed in front of the principal structure.
+- A. Setbacks shall meet the zoning district setback requirements. - B. No ADU shall be allowed in front of the primary dwelling unit.

-9-22-6 Additional Standards:

-In addition to meeting all adopted building codes for a dwelling unit, the following provisions shall be complied with:
+Sec.
+9-22-6. - Additional Standards: In addition to meeting all adopted building codes for a dwelling unit, the following provisions shall be complied with:

-- A. Not more than one (1) accessory dwelling unit shall be allowed per legal building lot; - B. Direct ingress and egress to accessory dwelling unit shall be provided; - C. ADU must have a separate water and sewer connection, and pay any impact fee that may be associated; - D. Accessory dwelling unit may be eight hundred (800) square feet or up to fifty percent (50%) of the size of the principal dwelling unit, whichever is greater, up to a maximum of one thousand two hundred (1,200) square feet; - E. Accessory dwelling unit shall have at least three hundred (300) square feet of habitable space as defined by the adopted building code; - F. Accessory dwelling unit shall be clearly incidental to the principal structure in use.
-For the purposes of accessory dwelling units, "incidental" means used in connection with the residential use and structure on site, but does not constitute the principal dwelling unit; - G. Accessory dwelling unit shall be compatible in design, materials, and scale with the principal structure; - H. Accessory dwelling unit shall be declared real property and be on a foundation.
-ADU's are not "tiny homes on wheels," as these are mobile dwellings and are considered recreation vehicles or campers.
-Such homes, (tiny homes, recreation vehicles) are prohibited from being classified as an ADU;

-- I. A minimum of one-off street parking space shall be provided; - J. Accessory dwelling unit shall be identified with an approved address; - K. Accessory dwelling unit shall provide a kitchen with appliances for the cooking of food, a sink and storage; - L. Accessory dwelling unit shall provide a bathroom with minimally a sink, toilet and bathtub and/or shower; - M. Accessory dwelling unit shall provide for at least one (1) closet per bedroom; - N. The ADU cannot be used as a commercial use, i.e. Bed and Breakfast, etc. Short-term rentals may only be allowed following the short-term rental ordinance and application process; - O. ADU's are permitted only when one of the structures on the property are owner-occupied.
-Owner-occupied structure does not need to be the principal dwelling.
-Ownership cannot be fractional or timeshare ownerships;
+- A. Not more than one (1) ADU shall be allowed per legal building lot; - B. Direct ingress and egress to an ADU shall be provided; - C. An ADU must have a separate water and sewer connection, and pay any impact fee that may be associated; - D. An ADU may be either eight hundred (800) square feet or up to fifty percent (50%) of the size of the principal dwelling unit, whichever is greater, but may not exceed a maximum of one thousand two hundred (1,200) square feet; - E. An ADU shall have at least three hundred (300) square feet of habitable space as defined by the adopted building code; - F. An ADU shall be clearly incidental to the primary dwelling unit.
+For the purposes of accessory dwelling units, "incidental" means used in connection with the residential use and structure on site, but does not constitute the principal dwelling unit; - G. An ADU shall be compatible in design, materials, and scale with the primary dwelling unit; - H. An ADU shall be declared real property and be on a foundation.
+An ADU is not a "tiny homes on wheels," as those are mobile dwellings and are considered recreation vehicles or campers.
+Such homes, (tiny homes, recreation vehicles) are prohibited from being classified as an ADU; - I. A minimum of one off-street parking space shall be provided; - J. An ADU shall be identified with an approved address; - K. An ADU shall provide a kitchen with appliances for the cooking of food, a sink, and storage; - L. An ADU shall provide a bathroom with minimally a sink, toilet, and bathtub and/or shower; - M. An ADU shall provide at least one (1) closet per bedroom; - N. An ADU cannot be used for commercial use, i.e. Bed and Breakfast, etc. Short-term rentals may only be allowed following the short-term rental ordinance and application process;

+O. An ADU is permitted only when one of the structures on the property is owner-occupied.
+An owner-occupied structure does not need to be the primary dwelling unit.
+Ownership cannot be fractional or timeshare ownerships."